True Colors Theatre Company

 Chandra Stephens-Albright has led True Colors as Managing Director since July 2017.
 Under her leadership, True Colors has rebuilt its governance structure, recruited nine new Board members, revamped its brand, and launched a new five-year strategic plan.
 She is a member of the 2019-20 cohort of the National Arts Strategies Chief Executive Officers Program, a 2018 alumna of Arts Leaders of Metro Atlanta and a member of the Leadership Atlanta Class of 2005.
 She has been accepted and awarded a scholarship to the June 2022 cohort of Strategic Perspectives in Nonprofit Management at the Harvard Business School.
 Prior to joining the nonprofit sector in 2014, she had a successful 22-year career at The Coca-Cola Company, where she led consumer-facing elements of the development and launch of Coca-Cola Freestyle®, the game-changing fountain dispenser named a “World-Changing Brand” by Interbrand in 2011.
 Chandra is on the boards of The Alliance Theatre, the Piedmont Park Conservancy and the Atlanta Beltline Partnership.
 She is a past member of the Emory Alumni Board, the Emory College Alumni Board, and she is past chair of the Emory Annual Giving Board and of Girls Inc. of Greater Atlanta.
 She holds a BA in Chemistry from Emory University, and an MBA from the Olin School of Business from Washington University in St. Louis.
 She is a fellow of the Consortium for Graduate Study in Management and an Emory Scholar.

-Southern Cultural Treasures is a program of South Arts and made possible with support from the Ford Foundation and the Community Foundation for Greater Atlanta.
+Southern Cultural Treasures is a program of South Arts and made possible with support from the Ford Foundation, the Alice L. Walton Foundation, and the Community Foundation for Greater Atlanta.